CLICK IMAGE TO ENLARGE

 When she danced Vrtielka with Ben:

-She slipped in his grasp,
+She slipped from his grasp,

-Spun to the floor with a gasp,
+Spun cross the floor with a gasp,

 Finished the dance on the sidelines with Ken!